rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.markdown

 to simulate two shoot events to select players.

 One downside of this approach is that if we were to change the logic for selecting players.
-Say that we first need to shoot and the turn left.
+Say that we first need to shoot and then turn left.
 Then we would have to modify three test I think.
 One way to make that less of a problem in this particular situation is to create a test helper something like this: